 Every spring, UB hosts an undergraduate research poster fair in the Center for the Arts Atrium.
 This event showcases over 100 undergraduate research projects from all academic disciplines at UB.
-Awards are given to the best undergraduate projects from each decanal area (College of Arts and Sciences, School of Engineering, School of Medicine, etc.).
+Awards are given to the best undergraduate projects from each decanal area (College of Arts and Sciences, School of Engineering, Jacobs School of Medicine and Biomedical Sciences, etc.).

 Visit the Celebration site for information on this year’s event and to view posters, pictures and programs from past years.

 NCUR is a national conference, hosted annually each spring, that is dedicated to showcasing undergraduate research from all academic fields.
 Visit their site to learn more and find information on how to submit your research for presentation at this year’s conference.
 CURCA will help to fund any UB students who are accepted to present their research at NCUR through the Research Award Program.

 Each year, the Council on Undergraduate Research (CUR) hosts an undergraduate research poster session on Capitol Hill.
 The event is intended to showcase the work of undergraduate students and help members of Congress understand the importance of undergraduate research by talking directly with the students whom these programs impact.
 Visit the site for information on this year’s event.
 CURCA will help to fund any UB students who are accepted to present their research at Posters on the Hill through the Research Award Program.